essay

 Static analysis, never the model

-• Deterministic checks: same input, same output, every time
+• Deterministic checks: same input, same output, every time;

-• Explainable decisions: file, line, rule, evidence
+• Explainable decisions: file, line, rule, receipt, and evidence;

-The deeper question behind all of it:
+The deeper question remains:

 When AI writes software, who watches the AI?